Hook grip

-Hook grip is a method of gripping a barbell used in many strength-related sports such as Olympic weightlifting, Crossfit, and powerlifting by overlapping the index and middle finger over the thumb.
+Hook grip is a method of gripping a barbell used in many strength-related sports such as Olympic weightlifting and powerlifting by overlapping the index and middle finger over the thumb.
 This method of gripping the bar provides a secure bar grip while performing pulling motion with the barbell such as the clean and jerk, snatch, and deadlift.
 To perform a hook grip one must first wrap their thumb around the bar placing it parallel to the barbell and then wrap their index, and middle finger around the outside of the thumb.
 The pinky and ring finger typically ends up resting on the barbell.
 It is important to actively hooking on to the thumb with the index and middle finger while performing Hook grip compared to providing direct pressure on to the thumb.

 A hook grip provides the lifter with a secure, tight grip by maintaining a pronated position between the palms and barbell similar to the double over grip.
 When used in the deadlift, the hook grip has a number of advantages.
 Traditionally, lifters tend to use an alternated grip when working with heavy loads on the deadlift; that is, one hand being supine and the other prone.
 This mixed grip creates an imbalance of the shoulders, with one shoulder being externally rotated and the other internally rotated.
 Having both hands pronated while pulling the barbell provides the lifter with a symmetrical shoulder position which avoids the imbalance caused by the alternated grip.
-The imbalanced shoulder rotation especially in the spine side of the arm sets higher bicep flexion and becoming prone to reaching a bicep tear.
+The imbalanced shoulder rotation, particularly in the spine side of the arm, causes a higher bicep flexion, as well as being more likely to result in bicep tears.
 This difference in rotation between the shoulders can create imbalances in the muscles of the back over time.